 Rosacea The California Skin Institute points to skin conditions such as rosacea being another cause of broken capillaries.
 Rosacea is a skin condition that features a reddened face and at times includes spider veins, as the body tries to heal the perceived skin damage by inducing inflammation.
 With rosacea, the patient can experience a continual reddening of the face, so much so that the constant flushing can create dilated blood vessels.

 Skin Trauma Physical trauma is another one of the common causes of tiny blood vessels breaking.
 A bruise or injury may cause capillaries to permanently dilate on the nose, chin, or cheeks, but so can certain facial treatments.
 Harsh microdermabrasion procedures experienced by people with sensitive skin or skin conditions that make them more apt to experience dilated capillaries may cause trauma.
-Likewise, popping pimples in a rough manner with too much force can also break blood vessels.
+Likewise, popping pimples with too much force can also break blood vessels.

 Diet Reader's Digest lists certain foods and beverages that can cause swelling blood vessels, including spicy foods, alcohol, or caffeine.
 Although those elements won't create broken capillaries, they act as vasodilators that can make broken blood vessels appear more visible.